nblair2/go-dnp3/README.md

 ## Test

-Run `make test` to check `examples/*.pcap` for errors.
-Data taken from [opendnp3 conformance reports](https://dnp3.github.io/conformance/report.html) and [ITI ICS Security Tools Repository](https://github.com/ITI/ICS-Security-Tools/tree/master/pcaps/dnp3)
+Run `go test -v` to check a few different DNP3 messages.
+You can also use the `-args -pcaps=examples/opendnp3_test1.pcap` argument to pass in a full PCAP.
+Data taken from [opendnp3 conformance reports](https://dnp3.github.io/conformance/report.html).

 ## Spec